-When companies run out of space to store products, they have two choices: buy or lease a new building or warehouse, or better utilize the current space.
-Many factors are involved when a company decides which one to choose, but optimizing the area is often the more cost-effective long-term solution.
+When companies run out of space to store products, they have two choices: buy or lease a new building or warehouse or better utilize the current space.
+Many factors are involved when a company decides which to choose, but narrow aisles are often the more cost-effective long-term solution.

 Here are three significant benefits of optimizing a warehouse, distribution center, or other space:

 - Store more products in the same amount of space

 - Increase fulfillment times with less travel time in between picks

 - Minimize the total cost of doing business

 The first step in optimizing a warehouse often includes reconfiguring to include narrow aisles.
 The next step is to use the most efficient forklift for the new narrow aisle space.